cookbenjamin/NeuralNet/README.md

 The code was written to be interpreted as Python 3.

 This neural network depends upon both NumPy and SciPy.
-Both belong to the scipy stack.
+Both belong to the SciPy stack.
-You can install them by following the [scipy stack installation instructions](http://scipy.org/install.html#individual-packages).
+You can install them by following the [SciPy stack installation instructions](http://scipy.org/install.html#individual-packages).

 ## Usage